-The following is the Tier system which will be used in order of priority:
+The following is the priority system for seats in classes:

-- Tier 1G status is given to students who are graduating in Spring of that academic year and attend advising during Advising Week.
-Tier 1 status students who are not graduating by Spring of that academic year and attend advising during Advising Week. - Tier 2 status is given to students who have their initial advising after Advising Week but before the beginning of the semester.
-And, students who have revised their Approval COAF after Advising Week. - Tier 3 status is given to students who attend advising on late advising day on the first day of the upcoming semester.
+- We consider that students who are graduating in Spring of that academic year and attend advising during Advising Week should be given special consideration whenever possible.
+In addition, students who attend advising during Advising Week, even if they are not graduating. - Students who have their initial advising after Advising Week but before the beginning of the semester are second priority.
+This also includes students who have revised their Approval COAF after Advising Week. - Last priority is given to students who attend advising on late advising day on the first day of the upcoming semester.